kayrus/elk-kubernetes/README.md

 ### Stateless storage

 This repo contains Elasticsearch manifests which use stateless disk storage (`emptyDir`).
 It could be also useful for ephemeral storage in AWS.
 Fortunately using Elasticsearch [Replica Shards](https://www.elastic.co/guide/en/elasticsearch/guide/current/replica-shards.html) we have data redundancy.
-An amount of replica shards could be defined in [`es-env.yaml`](es-env.yaml) configmap, default value is 1 which allows to survive one Elasticsearch data pod failure.
+An amount of replica shards could be defined in [`es-env.yaml`](es-env.yaml) configmap (only in Elasticsearch 2.x, for Elasticsearch 5.x please follow [this](https://www.elastic.co/guide/en/elasticsearch/reference/5.0/indices-create-index.html) doc), default value is 1 which allows to survive one Elasticsearch data pod failure.
 When one Elasticsearch data pod is down (or removed), Kubernetes Deployment will schedule a new one.

 One replica shard requires at least **three Elasticsearch data pods**.
 Rolling upgrade will relocate all the data from the pod prepared to be terminated.
 If you have only two data pods, there will be no place to move replica shards.